ericyang789/Parallel-Compute-Project/serial_c_tsne/README.md

     read_in_data.h/

-            script to read in an M x N array of data saved in the ubyte format called within the tsne.c file this was addapted from the following implementation https://github.com/takafumihoriuchi/MNIST_for_C path to data file and the dimension (M and N) must be defined at the top of the scrips the script is called withing tsne.c using the load_data() function data is read into the M x N 'data' array
+            script to read in an Ms x Ns array of data saved in the ubyte format called within the tsne.c file this was addapted from the following implementation https://github.com/takafumihoriuchi/MNIST_for_C path to data file and the dimension (Ms and Ns) must be defined at the top of the scrips the script is called withing tsne.c using the load_data() function data is read into the Ms x Ns 'data' array

     read_csv.h/

-            script to read in an M x N array of data saved in a CSV format called within the tsne.c file the CSV file must not have any headers path to data file and the dimension (M and N) must be defined at the top of the scrips the script is called withing tsne.c using the load_data() function data is read into the M x N 'data' array
+            script to read in an Mr x Nr array of data saved in a CSV format called within the tsne.c file the CSV file must not have any headers path to data file and the dimension (Mr and Nr) must be defined at the top of the scrips the script is called withing tsne.c using the load_data() function data is read into the Mr x Nr 'data' array